Seth Bullock: Early life

-By 1860, Bullock's father, George Bullock, was forced to resign his position as County Treasurer due to missing funds.
-To avoid prosecution in Canada, Bullock's father fled across the border to Detroit, Michigan, leaving his eight children alone in Sandwich.
+By 1860, George Bullock was forced to resign his position as County Treasurer due to missing funds.
+To avoid prosecution in Canada, he fled to Detroit, Michigan, leaving his eight children alone in Sandwich.
 Bullock's mother had died during this time, so the children were left to take care of themselves.
-The property owned by Bullock's father in Sandwich was either seized by his creditors or sold at public auction in 1863, as he had defaulted on his mortgage and other debt obligations.
+The property owned by Bullock's father in Sandwich was either seized by his creditors or sold at public auction in 1863, as he had defaulted on his mortgage and other debts.

 Bullock's childhood was not a happy one.
 His father was a strict disciplinarian, known to beat young Seth for minor infractions.
 Bullock ran away first at age 13, then again at age 16 to Montana to live temporarily with his older sister, Jessie Bullock.
 By age 18, he had permanently left home.

 Helena

-In 1867, Bullock became a resident of Helena, Montana, where he unsuccessfully ran for the Territorial Legislature.
+In 1867, Bullock became a resident of Helena, Montana Territory, where he unsuccessfully ran for the Territorial Legislature.
 He was subsequently elected as a Republican to the Territorial Senate, served in 1871 and 1872, and helped create Yellowstone National Park.

-In 1873, he was elected sheriff of Lewis and Clark County, Montana.
-During his tenure as sheriff, he killed his first man, Clell Watson.
-Watson had stolen a horse and engaged in a gunfight with Bullock, in which Bullock was slightly wounded in the shoulder.
-Watson was then taken into custody.
+In 1873, he was elected sheriff of Lewis and Clark County.

-Watson was prepared to be hanged, but a mob appeared and scared off the executioner.
-Bullock climbed the scaffold and pulled the lever, sending Watson to his death.
-Bullock then held off the mob with a shotgun.
-This incident was recreated in the pilot episode of HBO's television series Deadwood, except in the show Watson was hanged on the front step of the sheriff's office.

-Soon after this event, Bullock and Sol Star opened a hardware store.
-In August 1876, they decided that an untapped market for hardware existed in the gold rush town of Deadwood, in the Dakota Territory.
-The two purchased a lot in Deadwood and set up shop there as the "Office of Star and Bullock, Auctioneers and Commission Merchants," first in a tent and then a building.
+In 1876, he decided that an untapped market for hardware existed in the gold rush town of Deadwood, in the Dakota Territory, so he moved he moved there with friend and partner Sol Star to open a hardware store.
+In August 1876 they purchased a lot and set up shop as "Office of Star and Bullock, Auctioneers and Commission Merchants," first in a tent and then in a building.